Digital Remedy

-Digital Remedy (formerly known as CPX Interactive) is a digital media execution and technology company based in New York City that has been in the tech-enabled market space for 20 years.
-Founder and CEO Michael Seiman launched the company as a senior at Hofstra University and became one of America's Most Promising Companies by Forbes in 2015.
-The company currently has three U.S. offices, in New York, New Orleans, and Denver, and over 100 employees in client services, media optimization, sales and marketing, corporate, technology, content operations, and data and analytics roles.
+Digital Remedy (formerly known as CPX Interactive) is an American digital media execution and technology company based in New York.
+The company was founded in 2000 by Michael Seiman who has been CEO since its inception.
+In 2015, the company was ranked by Forbes as 69th in America's Most Promising Companies.

 History

-Digital Remedy- formerly CPXi-was founded in 2000.
+Digital Remedy- formerly CPXi was founded in 2000.
 It has maintained distinct divisions that evolved in parallel, creating capabilities to meet the challenges faced by marketers, publishers, and influencers, and growing the company to serve its clients.

-2000: Mike Seiman, Digital Remedy CEO and chairman, founded BUDs Inc. while a college student studying computer science at Hofstra University in New York.
+In 2000, Mike Seiman, Digital Remedy CEO and chairman, founded BUDs Inc. while a college student studying computer science at Hofstra University in New York.

-2005: The company rebranded as CPX Interactive (also called CPXi), paying homage to cost per "x" price modeling.
+In 2005, the company rebranded as CPX Interactive (also called CPXi), paying homage to cost per "x" price modeling.